-This way, the protocol will succeed only if Credit Rating authority has any record on desired SSN and exposing SSN to authority gives meaningful benefit for Verifier.
+This way, the protocol only succeeds if the Credit Rating authority has some record(s) matching to the desired SSN and exposing the SSN to authority grants meaningful benefits to the Verifier.

 Repeated authentication: paranoid mode on

-At Cossack Labs, we’ve developed our own ZKP implementation, Secure Comparator.
+At Cossack Labs, we’ve developed our own ZKP implementation, "Secure Comparator".
 Take a look at it in Themis, our security services library.
-It’s quite useful as an illustration of what ZKP is and how it can be used in your infrastructures.
+It’s quite useful as an illustration of what ZKP is and how it can be used in your infrastructure.

-- authentication over untrusted communication channel
+authentication over an untrusted communication channel